CyberPixel44/kindle-remote/README.md

 # Usage

-1. Connect the Kindle to the Wi-Fi network named `KindleRemote` using the provided password.
+1. Turn on ESP-Remote.
-2. Open the Serial Monitor to view ESP32 status messages.
+2. Connect the Kindle to the Wi-Fi network named `KindleRemote` (or equivalent if changed).
 3. Press the corresponding buttons on your ESP32 to control the Kindle remotely:

    - Forward Button (`buttonPinForward`): Page forward.